snowplow/snowplowanalytics.com/_posts/2020-10-02-snowplow-javascript-tracker-2-16-0-released/index.md

 ## 2. Update Snowplow Micro to v1

-We have recently release v1.0.0 of Snowplow Micro, a very small version of a full Snowplow data collection pipeline that it can be launched by a test suite to include tracking in automated tests.
+We have recently released v1.0.0 of Snowplow Micro, a very small version of a full Snowplow data collection pipeline that it can be launched by a test suite to include tracking in automated tests.
 You can read more about it in the [release post](https://snowplowanalytics.com/blog/2020/09/11/snowplow-micro-1-0-0-released/).

 While we built Snowplow Micro to enable our users to better test their Snowplow tracking, we also use it to test our tracker releases.
-Version 2.16.0 of the JavaScript tracker switches to using Snowplow Micro 1.0.0 for testing ([GitHub issue #837](https://github.com/snowplow/snowplow-javascript-tracker/issues/837)).
+Version 2.16.0 of the JavaScript tracker switches to using Snowplow Micro v1.0.0 for testing ([GitHub issue #837](https://github.com/snowplow/snowplow-javascript-tracker/issues/837)).

 ## 3. Other features and bug fixes